Skip to content

 If you want your body to function properly throughout the day and night, you need to drink plenty of water.
 But don’t try to guzzle it all right before bedtime; you don’t want to catapult out of bed several times throughout the night to rush to the bathroom!
 What you do want is to have relaxed muscles, regulated body temperature and perfectly moisturized lips, nose and mouth.

 Incredibly, getting an adequate amount of H2O every day can deliver on these points and so much more.
-Drinking water on an empty stomache in the morning wakes up your body’s systems and your brain.
+Drinking water on an empty stomach in the morning wakes up your body’s systems and your brain.
 It helps your body flush more toxins and makes you feel more alert.
 Not to mention, proper hydration can fight those pesky under-eye bags.

 The Mayo Clinic recommends the following amounts of daily water intake: “Women — 11.5 cups (&) Men — 15.5 cups”.
 A single, large jug with time goals or an app to help measure your water intake can help you take charge of your hydration and well-being.
 Good hydration will help a myriad of bodily functions that, in the end, will lead to a more restful night’s sleep.
 Careful, though!
 Too much water can be as bad as too little.
 Life is all about balance.